qis/windows/readme.md

 ```

 ## Indexing Options
-Configure Indexing Options to only index the "Start Menu" and rebuild the index.
+Configure Indexing Options to only track the "Start Menu" and rebuild the index.

 <!--
 ## Windows Mobile Device Center (WMDC)